 Alexander Hurd, JD '16

-"I know I will carry the lessons I learned in the clinic throughout my career.
+"I know I will carry the lessons I learned in the Project throughout my career.
 I learned how to interview clients, develop persuasive legal arguments and advocate for clients in written briefs and oral argument.
-It's an incredible feeling to represent a client who is released but, at the same time, there are so many more women to be helped."
+It's an incredible feeling to represent a client who is released but, at the same time, there are so many more people to be helped."

 Julia Deixler, JD '14, Associate, Litigation Department, O'Melveny